Beacon Hill Park

 Beacon Hill Park, Photo By Bud Logan

 There are numerous burial mounds here where the people would bury their dead.
-During the ’70s, some of these mounds were destroyed to make it easier to mow the lawns, in the ’90s, the museum helped recreate these burial mounds.
+During the ’70s, some of these mounds were destroyed to make it easier to mow the lawns.
+In the ’90s, the museum helped recreate these burial mounds.

 Beacon Hill Park, Pacific Northwest Parks